Destination Maternity gives up chase for UK's Mothercare

-U.S. baby product retailer Destination Maternity Corp gave up its pursuit of Britain's Mothercare Plc after having two bid proposals rejected.
+U.S. baby product retailer Destination Maternity Corp (DEST.O) gave up its pursuit of Britain's Mothercare Plc (MTC.L) after having two bid proposals rejected.

-Earlier this month Mothercare confirmed it had spurned Destination Maternity's increased proposal that valued the UK firm at 266 million pounds, or $453 million.
+Earlier this month Mothercare confirmed it had spurned Destination Maternity's increased proposal that valued the UK firm at 266 million pounds, or $453 million (266.8 million pounds).

 That proposal on June 1 was the latest example of a U.S. company seeking to buy a foreign firm in part to take advantage of lower corporate tax rates abroad.